-Quinta do Convento de São Pedro das Águias is an emblematic Portuguese property, located in Távora’s Valley and an integral part of Douro’s history.
-Its roots go back to the 12th century, when monks of the Order of Cister established themselves there, thus contributing to the introduction of the vineyard’s culture.
+Quinta do Convento de São Pedro das Águias is an emblematic Portuguese property, located in the Vale de Távora and has been integral to the Douro’s history.
+It dates back to the 12th century, when monks from the Order of Cistercians settled there and contributed to the start of winegrowing in the region.

-Since 2018, Quinta do Convento de São Pedro das Águias is part of Kranemann Wine Estates, presenting itself as the crown jewel in a new wine and wine tourism project, in such a peculiar part of the Douro: the Távora Valley.
+Since 2018, Quinta do Convento de São Pedro das Águias has been part of Kranemann Wine Estates and is the crown jewel in a new wine and wine tourism project in a unique part of the Douro: Vale de Távora.

-With an olive grove and forest as background, the sturdy granite walls of Quinta do Convento de São Pedro das Águias overlook endless ribbons of grapevines that lace the slopes down to the Távora Valley below.
-An ancient Roman bridge, rebuilt in the Middle Ages, spans the river and appears as an unmistakable sign of the property’s long history.
+Against the backdrop of an olive grove and forest, the sturdy granite walls of Quinta do Convento de São Pedro das Águias overlook endless ribbons of grapevines that lace the slopes down to the Vale de Távora below.
+An ancient Roman bridge, rebuilt in the Middle Ages, spans the river; an indication of the long history behind this property.

 Upon entering the gates to the ancient walled complex, birdsong and the soothing sound of water trickling into stone water tanks fills the ornamental gardens.
-Enter the cloistered courtyard of the ancient monastery that gives our quinta its name, these gentle sounds are replaced by the echoes of cool mountain water splattering from the central stone fountain.
-Although the monks are long gone, this peaceful space invites reflection and contemplation, with a glass of wine in hand.
+Enter the cloistered courtyard of the ancient monastery that gives our estate its name, these gentle sounds are replaced by the echoes of cool mountain water splattering from the central stone fountain.
+Although the monks are long gone, this peaceful location invites reflection and contemplation, along with a glass of wine.

-A small but well preserved Romanesque chapel marks the location of the first Monastery of São Pedro das Águias.
-According to legend, a Muslim hermit had already built a primitive mosque in this same place.
-Upon seizing the Águias territory, Dom Rausendo and Don Tedon converted the place of worship to the Christian faith, dedicating it to São Pedro das Águias and establishing a first group of Christians — according to records, Benedictine monks — among them an abbot named Gelásio.
+A small but finely preserved Romanesque chapel marks the location of the first Monastery of São Pedro das Águias.
+According to the legend, a Muslim hermit had already built a primitive mosque on this site.
+Upon seizing the Águias territory, Dom Rausendo and Dom Tedon set about converting the religious site to a Christian one, dedicating it to São Pedro das Águias and installing the first group of Christians, according to records, Benedictine monks, one of whom was Abbot Gelásio.

 The limited space and unsuitability of the surrounding landscape for agricultural purposes meant that site was far from ideal to support a growing and fully functioning monastery.
 Two of Dom Rausendo’s great grandsons founded the ‘new’ monastery, known as São Pedro de Távora or São Pedro-o-Novo, at the end of the 12th century.
-At a later time, their sister donated land and the monks moved from the original monastery to their improved facilities where they could be self-sufficient, thus establishing themselves in what is now known as São Pedro das Águias Convent.
+At a later date, their sister donated land and the monks moved from the original monastery to their improved facilities where they could be self-sufficient, and established what is now known as the Monastery of São Pedro das Águias.

-The first monks of São Pedro das Águias belonged to the Benedictine Order and it’s not clear at exactly which point they swapped their black robes for the white habits and austere religious practices of the Cistercian Order.
+The first monks of São Pedro das Águias belonged to the Benedictine Order and it is not clear at exactly which point they swapped their black robes for the white habits and austere religious practices of the Cistercian Order.
 The change may have occurred when they moved to the new site or possibly right beforehand.
-Strongly bonded to the land, among other activities, monks were responsible for introducing vine culture, just as they did in other regions.
+With strong links to the land, the monks were responsible for introducing winemaking in the area, as they did in other regions.

 By 1836, the monastery had been looted by the local population and partially destroyed in a fire.
 Stones from the ruins were used to build some of the structures you see today.
 The few remaining documents and contents were sold off a few years later.